 The goal of the acceptance test is to check whether the functional and non-functional requirements for the application have been met and sufficiently implemented.
 And this from the customer's point of view.
 The customer ultimately decides whether his ideas and concepts have been implemented as he imagined.

 The result of the acceptance test is the final acceptance.
 This means, for example, that the project is finished and moves on to the next phase of maintenance.
 Payment flows, training and go-live also often depend on the outcome of the acceptance test.

 A valid statement on the test result can only be achieved at acceptance testing if the tests are carried out in the customer's final infrastructure.
 This is the only way to exclude incompatibilities and side effects.

-When a system is put into production for the first time, the future productive environment is sometimes also used for the acceptance tests.
-In times of virtual systems, the provision and administration of the infrastructure is much more time and resource efficient.
+When a system is put into production for the first time, sometimes the future productive environment is also used for acceptance testing.
+In times of virtual systems, the provision and management of the infrastructure is much more time and resource efficient.

 The test data should also be provided or at least controlled by the customer or client.
 Anonymized production data can be used.
-An alternative is to use the test data management of the system testing .
-Regardless of which option is used, it is important to adopt the later user perspective as well as possible.
+An alternative is to use the test data management of the system test.
+Regardless of which option is used, it is important to adopt the subsequent user perspective as well as possible.

 Test automation of the acceptance test